yayati29/24789-Projects/README.md

 "24789 Deep learning for engineers"

-Projects done as a part of 24789 Deep learning for engineers coursework at CMU, Pittsburgh.
+Some of the projects done as a part of 24789 Deep learning for engineers coursework at CMU, Pittsburgh.